One consequence of Easy Amnesia

 Anime & Manga

-- As far as the original manga (and anime?) are concerned, Mamoru is dead when Queen Beryl infuses his corpse with evil in Sailor Moon.
-In the dub, however, they make it clear Darien's still alive as Beryl erases his memories and creates a powerful lackey.
+- As far as the original manga (and first anime) are concerned, Mamoru is dead when Queen Beryl infuses his corpse with evil in Sailor Moon.
+In the DiC dub, however, they make it clear Darien's still alive as Beryl erases his memories and creates a powerful lackey.

 - In Pokémon, the Team Rocket trio managed to finally capture Ash's Pikachu after seven seasons via this method... until Pikachu regained his memory and the Reset Button was pushed at the end of the episode.